Bw3ll/JOP_ROCKET/README.md

 Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool.

 A number of major updates have occurred.
-It is recommended than any version prior to 2.15 be updated.
+It is recommended that any version prior to 2.15 be updated, to take advantage of the many updates.
+These include automatic JOP chain generation, discovering new types of gadgets, new types of dispatcher gadgets, and the two-gadget dispatchers.
+JOP ROCKET has also undergone many other important chances to enhance and optimize its performance and speed.

 JOP ROCKET is a Python program utilizing the Capstone disassembly engine as well as other dependencies.
 This software exploitation tool is a fully featured artifact designed to facilitate Jump-oriented Programming.
 It is intended to be run on Windows.